Kathy Griffin Trolled President Donald Trump On His Latest Tweet Mocking Adam Schiff

 Previously, The Inquisitr reported that Griffin found herself in an online firestorm after she posed with a mock version of the president’s severed, bloody head.
 In addition to facing backlash on social media, Griffin also lost her job on CNN’s New Year’s Eve Live.
 Plus, the photo also led to the FBI investigating the funny woman.

 Griffin posted the outlandish picture in response to Trump in the first Republican debate in 2016.
-The then-candidate Trump objected to former Fox News host’s Megyn Kelly’s line of questioning, and referred to her as having blood coming out of her eyes and “her wherever.”
+The then-candidate Trump objected to former Fox News host Megyn Kelly’s line of questioning, and referred to her as having blood coming out of her eyes and “her wherever.”
 Several people took that to mean that Trump insinuated the moderator was having her period.

 In addition to Griffin’s suggestion for President Trump, several others responded with a BBC report that Trump experienced a prank call while onboard Air Force One.
-In June 2018, comedian John Melendez, also known as Stuttering John, made the call posing as Senator Bob Menendez.
+In June, 2018, comedian John Melendez, also known as Stuttering John, made the call posing as Senator Bob Menendez.
 The prankster spoke with Jared Kushner, the president’s son-in-law, and even got a call back from Trump.
-The president reportedly laughed about falling for the prank.

 View this post on Instagram